calblueprint/docs/phabricator/setup/README.md

 ### Step 2: Add an `.arcconfig` file to your project's repo.
 (This part assumes you already have a GitHub repo.)
-Either copy the file in this repo into the root directory of your project's repo, or make a new blank `.arcconfig` file pointing to our Phab.
+Make a new `.arcconfig` file in the root of your repo that points to our Phab.

-For convenience, we've pasted it here as well:

 	{
 	  "phabricator.uri": "http://phab.calblueprint.org",